If you've ever marveled at the Budweiser wagons pulled by powerful bay horses, then you've witnessed the majesty of the Clydesdale.

 The United States has the largest number of Clydesdales, with Canada, Great Britain and Australia trailing in numbers.

 Clydesdale horses are used for agriculture, logging, driving, and are also ridden for both show and pleasure.
 A number of Clydesdales also make up the famous Budweiser Clydesdales hitch, made popular by Budweiser at the end of Prohibition.
+According to the Anheuser-Busch website, a Dalmatian travels with each of the Clydesdale hitches!
+Since the 1950's Dalmatians have been seated proudly next to the driver.
+Some Dalmatians even "train" the Budweiser horses themselves!

 With that in mind, the Clydesdales have an important advocacy group that's been around since the 1800's!
 Meet the Clydesdale breeders.